 }

-Overlapping promise resolutions corrupt form state in high-latency environments.
-The hook schedules a debounced validation queue and uses a request ID to discard stale results.
+Overlapping promise resolutions corrupt field state in high-latency environments.
+The solution uses an incrementing request ID to identify and discard stale results.

 import { useRef } from 'react';